rob-blackbourn/asyncio-upgradeable-streams/README.md

 When the server receives "QUIT" it closes the connection.

-When the server receives "STARTTLS" it calls the upgrade method on the writer to negotiate the TLS connection.
-The method returns a new reader and writer.
+When the server receives "STARTTLS" it calls the `upgrade` method on the `writer` to negotiate the TLS connection.
+The method returns a new `reader` and `writer`.

 The code expects certificate and key PEM files in "~/.keys/server.{crt,key}".